 The Quitline says a year afterwards, your risk of heart disease will be back to that of a non-smoker.
 They’re good odds.
 Calling the Quitline (13 78 48) is also said to double your chances of quitting for good.

 After you’ve ditched the smokes, look for ways to break up your sitting time across the day.
 Standing burns more kilojoules, and a light to moderate walk will get your blood flowing.

 7. Get some superfoods into you.

-As the saying goes, baked beans really are good for your heart, as are oats and psyllium husks.
+Oats and psyllium husks are great for your heart.
 They help by naturally lowering your cholesterol with the bonus of keeping your bowels regular.
-Oily fish help your circulation so try and get some salmon or tinned sardines in twice a week.
+Oily fish help your circulation, so try and get some salmon or tinned sardines in twice a week.